 From Kyoto station, you can catch the Karasuma line to Marutamachi station and walk 15 minutes to the restaurant.
 There are also buses you can take from the station as well!

 Geisha, arguably Japan’s most unique cultural icons are skilled female entertainers who spend many years training in the arts (shamisen, dance and tea ceremony to name a few) before becoming full fledged Geiko.
 In Kyoto alone, where geisha remain quite traditional, there are only 100 Maiko (apprentice geisha) and 100 geiko left.
 Therefore, when my sister and I walked around Gion and its neighbouring district Potonchō during the late afternoon, we doubted that we would spot any.
 So imagine how excited we were when we did!

 Confirmed by a Japanese photographer who was taking photos nearby, these two young Maiko I photographed above (as evidenced by their colourful kimonos and half-painted red lips) are authentic!
-Accompanied by maybe an older lady, they popped out of an okiya as we were walking through the back streets of Gion!
+Accompanied by an older lady (perhaps the mother of their okiya), they popped out of an okiya as we were walking through the back streets of Gion!

 As they passed us, I excitedly asked for permission to take photos of them to which the older lady said ‘hai hai’ as they continued to walk away.
 Luckily, because the Maiko’s okubo (the high wooden shoes) slowed them down, we were able to take lots of snaps before they disappeared around the corner!